 Emergency Management

 The Centres Emergency Response Plan is applicable during business.
 For any emergency after hours Call ‘000’ and evacuate the building where appropriate and await instruction from Emergency Services.

+If your organisation is found to be the reason for a fire alarm activation, any associated costs may be passed onto your organisation.

 Hirer’s responsibilities